jafaryor/knowledge-base/Soft Skills/SDLC/differences.md

 ## Methodology differencies
+### Agile vs Scrum
+Agile describes a set of principles in the Agile Manifesto for building software through iterative development.
+On the other hand, Scrum is a specific set of rules to follow when practicing Agile software development.
+Agile is the philosophy and Scrum is the methodology to implement the Agile philosophy.

 ### Scrum vs Kanban
 The first step to understand this difference is to know that Kanban is not just a board.
 Kanban is a framework, methodology, process (call it as you prefer) and the board is just a tool.